 Last month, the American Academy of Hip and Knee Surgeons held the first night of their annual Spring meeting.
 The AAHKS Spring Meeting strives to provide actively practicing orthopedic surgeons with cutting-edge information and best practices to optimize overall quality of care and outcomes for patients with arthritis and degenerative orthopedic conditions.
 The first night of speakers centered around how COVID-19 forced providers to dramatically change the way they provide care.
 Insights were provided by Lowry Barnes, MD; Audrey K. Tsao, MD; Muyibat A. Adelani, MD; Jeffrey D. Angel, MD; and R. Michael Meneghini.
-Surgeons spoke about the changes they’ve made to their practices and discussed the question: how has the pandemic changed the future of joint replacement?
+Surgeons spoke about the changes they’ve made to their practices and discussed the question: How has COVID-19 changed orthopedic surgery?

 Audrey K. Tsao, MD from the Mid Atlantic Permanente Med Group (MAPMG) explained how, in her practice, telehealth was already being trialed before COVID brought state-mandated closures to ASCs and elective surgeries in hospitals.
 After that, however, virtual tools became a necessity.
 Her practice kept one provider in the office, while all other providers became home-based using telehealth.
 Any patients that weren’t urgent or a result of trauma were triaged to telehealth.
 This situation was not unique; when elective procedures were put on hold, surgeons and care teams across the country found themselves needing to take a much closer look at their patients' whole lives, in order to determine the greatest acuity and need for surgery.